colorfulscoop/convmodel/trainer/gpt2_lm/README.md

 ```

 Second, modify the default_config.yaml file to set up your parameters for training.
-Following parameters are some of them to recommend to set up.
+Following parameters are recommended to set up.

 **For trainer parameters:**